Hamilton Township Schools

 The Hamilton Township Schools are a comprehensive community public school district, serving students in pre-kindergarten through eighth grade from Hamilton Township, in Atlantic County, in the U.S. state of New Jersey.

 As of the 2021–22 school year, the district, comprised of three schools, had an enrollment of 2,974 students and 254.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "CD", the sixth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Public school students in ninth through twelfth grades attend Oakcrest High School, located in Hamilton Township, which serves students from Hamilton Township.
 As of the 2021–22 school year, the high school had an enrollment of 952 students and 87.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
 The high school is part of the Greater Egg Harbor Regional High School District, a regional high school district serving students at the district's two other schools, Absegami High School and Cedar Creek High School, from the other constituent districts of Egg Harbor City, Galloway Township and Mullica Township, together with students from the City of Port Republic and Washington Township (in Burlington County), who attend as part of sending/receiving relationships with their respective school districts.

 History

 In 2009-2010 the district had 3,889 students, its peak enrollment.
 Enrollment decreased afterward due to a decline in casino jobs.
 Between 2010-2011 and 2014 its enrollment declined by almost 11%.

+William Davies Turnaround (2021 - Present)

+In 2020, the district was in a period of chaos as described by teachers and students.
+Test scores declined significantly due to poor district management and the COVID-19 pandemic; frequent high-intensity fighting was prevalent throughout William Davies Middle School and confirmed harassment cases skyrocketed at the George L. Hess Educational Complex.

+The Board of Education hired Dr. Jeff Zito as superintendent who made significant changes to building leadership and began the implementation of programs to support students and staff.
+Dr. Jennifer Holmstrom restructured Davies school and behaviors dropped sharply.
+In 2024, high intensity behaviors were down by 55%, according to state data.